-The QSwitch enclosure is intended to be grounded via the 24-way (Fischer) cable connecting the fridge to the OUT connector on the rear panel, or alternatively through the IN connector.
-The QSwitch can also function as a grounding star point if grounded through the GND banana socket on the front panel or via the shield of one of the BNC connectors.
+The QSwitch enclosure is intended to be grounded via the signal ground of the 24-way (Fischer) cable connecting the fridge to the OUT connector on the rear panel, or alternatively through the IN connector.
+The QSwitch can also function as a signal grounding star point if grounded through the GND banana socket on the front panel or via the shield of one of the BNC connectors.
 Note that the QSwitch has low signal voltage limits, see specifications.
-So, grounding is not for safety of persons but for safety of connected devices.
+So, grounding is not for safety of persons but for integrity of signals and safety of connected sensitive devices.